 African-American History Online is a comprehensive reference database, covering more than five hundred years of African-American history from the slave trade to the Civil Rights movement, to the present day.
 The thousands of informative entries include biographies, primary source documents, images, timelines, maps, and charts.

 The American Civil War Research Database is for researching the individuals, regiments, and battles of the American Civil War.
-The database contains indexed, searchable information on over four million soldiers and thousands of battles, together with fifteen thousand photographs.
+The database contains indexed, searchable information on over four million soldiers and thousands of battles, together with seventeen thousand photographs.

 Find detailed, firsthand descriptions of historical characters and events, glimpses of daily life in the army, anecdotes about key events and personages, accounts of sufferings at home, a rich database of battles, and more.
 These and thousands of other experiences are represented in this one hundred thousand page collection.
 It includes four thousand pages of previously unpublished manuscript images.